yaracchi/Salesforce_Challenge/README.md

 # Salesforce_Challenge
-This is a mini project that represents an REST API that communicates with SF API in order to get and treat data echnologies used are:
+This is a mini project that represents a REST API creation that communicates with SF API in order to get and treat data.

 # Technologies used:
 nodejs, expressjs, jsforce, nodemon